 This page contains affiliate links (#Ad) - I may receive a small commission if you purchase something through these links, which helps support this site.
 However, you are under no obligation to purchase anything!

 One piece puzzles require the placing of a single piece to make a picture complete.
-They are super-hard to find and I was thrilled to find these lovely puzzles for 1 year olds by Banana Panda!

 A personalized wooden name puzzle is a really lovely gift idea - toddlers get a lot of joy from putting their name together in a peg-puzzle, and often play with it well into their childhood!